rs3lab/SynCord/docs/artifact.md

 <br>
-### Guide A and B
+### Guide A
 ---

 This is a guide to reproduce Fig 5.

 In specific,

-- underlying lock: CNA-syncord or ShflLock-syncord
+- underlying lock: ShflLock-syncord
 - policy         : NUMA-aware
 - benchmark      : will-it-scale/lock1, FxMark/MWRL, LevelDB

+#### Check
+Please make sure you're using the correct kernel version and the SynCord-linux repo is on the correct branch.

+	(guest)$ uname -r
+	5.4.0-shfllock-syncord+

+	(guest)$ cd ~/SynCord-linux
+	(guest)$ git checkout -f shfllock-syncord
+	Switched to branch 'shfllock-syncord'
+	Your branch is up to date with 'origin/shfllock-syncord'.
+	(guest)$ cp ~/SynCord/scripts/config-syncord .config

 #### Build
 To create the NUMA-aware policy for ShflLock, run following commands.
-Please make sure the SynCord-linux repo in the guest machine is also pointing to the correct branch.

 	(guest)$ cd ~/SynCord/src/concord/
 	(guest)$ python3 concord.py -v --linux ~/SynCord-linux --policy